lrscray/BattleCraft/README.md

 # RESOURCES:
 Resources are important for building placement and up keep.

+# CONTROLS
+You can pan the camera by holding down the scroll wheel and moving your mouse.
+Zoom in, by scrolling on the scroll wheel. hold down the right mouse button and move mouse from side to side to rotate the camera.
+Left Click on buildings in the scene to bring up a spawning prompt, right click to deselect (or press "x" button in the corner to close) left Click the plus sign to add a troop to be spawned by building. left click minus sign to decrease troop spawn number.

 # BUILDING PLACEMENT:
 There are 3 buildings you can place; a collector building, defender building, and civillian building.